 What are the costs?

-The costs will vary between different lenders, but each lender should be able to provide you with a breakdown of the costs, so you can compare the different options.
+The costs will vary between different lenders, but each lender should be able to provide you with a breakdown so you can compare the options.

-This is where using a broker can be really helpful, as they can compare the different options available on the market for you and explain the calculations to find the most suitable product for your circumstances.
+This is where using a broker can be really helpful, as they can compare the different options available on the market for you.
+They can also explain the calculations to find the most suitable product for your circumstances.

 Are there any early repayment charges?
 If so, how much?

 Some companies have high early repayment charges, so this is another important consideration before taking out a product.

 Another big red flag is if a company offers you a large loan sum, without having collated the information regarding your circumstances and specific financial situation.